lavocatt/activemq-artemis-self-provisioning-plugin/README.md

 # ActiveMQ Artemis Self Provisioning Plugin

 This project is a ActiveMQ Artemis Self Provisioning Plugin to the Administrator perspective in OpenShift console.
-It requires at least OpenShift `4.18` to use and is compatible with OpenShift `4.19`.
+It requires at least OpenShift `4.20`.

 ## Local development